tikvarshney/Food_Ordering_Application/README.md

 # Functionalities Provided

-Refer to the ppt attached
+Refer to the pdf attached

 # Frameworks Used